lewdry/ldblog/_posts/2017-11-30-do-you-even-document.md

 All firms operated exclusively with digital information.
 No physical files or paper systems were reported.
 Participants associated the digital-first stance with mobility, searchability and multi-user access.

-> "We never use paper.
-If something isn't online, it doesn't exist."
-(Carl, Caesium)

 Cloud-based tools formed the backbone of organisational information systems.
 Storage and communication relied on consumer SaaS: Google Drive, Dropbox, Slack, Facebook Messenger, Xero, InVision and Confluence.

 A consequence of this digital-first ecology was the normalised assumption that every artefact should be stored centrally and remain accessible to the whole team.

-> "We don't really think about where things go, we just put it in Drive and people can get it."
-(Alex, Sodium)
+"We don't really think about where things go, we just put it in Drive and people can get it."
+(Humphry, Sodium)

 ### 4.2 Chat-centric communication instead of email

 All organisations expressed a preference for persistent chat systems.
 Email was reserved for external-facing communication or formal interactions.
 Slack and Messenger played dual roles as communication channels and ad hoc knowledge repositories.

-> "Email just slows things down.
-If we're trying to get something done, it's Slack."
-(Max, Rubidium)
+One participant described Slack history as "half our documentation," reflecting the porous boundary between synchronous interaction and knowledge capture.

 One participant described Slack history as "half our documentation," reflecting the porous boundary between synchronous interaction and knowledge capture.